Home Conditions | Ocular melanoma

 How do you treat ocular melanoma

-Treatment for ocular melanoma depends on its size and location, as well as the patient’s general health and preferences.
-For small melanomas that have shown no growth, your doctor may suggest the melanoma be monitored before surgery or other treatment is performed.
+Treatment for ocular melanoma depends on its type, size, location, and the patient’s general health.
+For small melanomas that have shown no growth, your doctor may recommend monitoring the melanoma before proceeding with surgery or other treatment.
+If treatment is necessary, surgery or radiation may be recommended.

 Surgery

 After the eyeball is removed, an implant can be inserted into the eye socket and attached to the muscles that control the eye.
-Once healed from the procedure, a prosthetic eye, which is painted to match your natural eye color, is inserted.
+Once the eye has healed from the procedure, a prosthetic eye painted to match the natural eye color is inserted.

 Radiation

-Melanomas that are small to medium sized can be treated with radiation therapy.
+Melanomas may also be treated with radiation therapy.
 Radiation consists of using high-powered energy to destroy cancer cells.
-Radiation can come from a machine or from brachytherapy.
+The most common form of radiation treatment is known as brachytherapy.

-Brachytherapy uses a radioactive plaque that is placed directly on the tumor and stitched into place.
-The plaque is left on the eye for several days, in hopes that the radioactive material eats away at the tumor.
+Brachytherapy, or plaque therapy, uses a radioactive plaque that is stitched into the eyewall on the eye’s outer surface.
+The plaque is left on the eye for several days so it can destroy the tumor.

 Importance of routine eye exams

-Ocular melanoma will not typically show symptoms until it has progressed.
-For this reason, having an eye exam regularly is of the utmost importance.
+Ocular melanoma does not typically show symptoms until it has progressed.
+For this reason, having dilated, routine eye exams is critical.

-If you are over 50 years old and considered a high risk candidate for eye melanoma, annual eye exams make it possible to detect and treat ocular melanoma early.
-Additionally, it’s important to be mindful of any changes in your vision or in your eyes’ appearance.
+If you are at higher risk for eye melanoma, annual eye exams make it possible to detect and treat ocular melanoma early.
+Additionally, it’s important to be mindful of any changes in your vision, persistent eye pain or changes in your eyes’ appearance.

 Find Eye Doctor